Tuesday, December 16, 2008

 Sky Watch

-the Moon are putting on a show!
+The planets and the Moon are putting on a show!
 For a few nights, brilliant Venus, bright Jupiter, and the crescent Moon blaze in a striking conjunction.
 They first formed their brilliant triangle last night, 15 degrees high, in the southwestern sky.
 The three celestial objectives will continue to stay close together as seen from Earth even though the planets are millions of miles away.

 Wednesday, November 26, 2008